Art From the Inside

 Growing up in a mill town in southwest Ohio in the 1980s, as manufacturing dried up and union-paying jobs vanished, Nicole Fleetwood witnessed escalating encounters between law enforcement and family members, neighbors, and friends living in her African American community—all caught in the dragnet of economic devastation.
 Some were arrested without explanation and detained; others were convicted and sentenced.
 Everyone seemed to have an ominous story about a run-in with the law.

-Based on scores of interviews with inmates and their families, prison staff, activists, and other observers, Marking Time, nine years in the making, explores the importance of inmates creating art as a means to survive incarceration.
+Based on scores of interviews with incarcerated people and their families, prison staff, activists, and other observers, Marking Time, nine years in the making, explores the importance of creating art as a means to survive incarceration.
 Fleetwood also turned to the growing scholarship in critical prison studies, Black culture theory, and visual culture. “[This] amazing group of currently and formerly incarcerated artists and their loved ones and allies … inspire me every day,” Fleetwood writes.
 “Our freedom is interdependent.”